OpenMind/brainpack/docs/Bill_of_Materials.md

 # Bill of Materials and Assembly Notes
 [//]:# (**v 0.2**)

-# HAZARD/DANGER/CRITICAL: Power Budget
+# HAZARD/DANGER: Power Budget and Thermal Limits

-**In general, you should be aware that regardless of robot, you might be operating the system clearly above its design power budget.
-Solution: careful design consideration of the robot's intend use, average and peak power requirements, and sensor//model/robot interplay**
+**Be aware that regardless of robot, it is easy to operate it above its design power budget.
+For safe use, you must carefully consider the robot's intended use, average and peak power requirements, the robot's physical environment (e.g. air temperature), and the power/thermal interplay of simultaneous movement, sensing, and compute.**

-Unless you get this right, you will notice fast battery drain, intermittent faults and resets, electrical shorts and fires, overheating, poor sensor performance and many other possible problems.
-For example a problem could be that if your robot tries to speak and walk at the same time, while running multiple large policies, this could overload the power system, resulting in a power glitch and the robot crashing to the floor.
-Debugging individual subsystems will not reveal this problem, which only occurs when the robot wishes to move, think, and speak at the same time.
+Unless you get this right, you may experience fast battery drain, intermittent faults and resets, electrical shorts and fires, overheating, poor sensor performance and many other possible problems.

+**Example 1**: when a robot tries to speak (at max volume) and walk at the same time, while also running multiple large policies, this could overload (and reset) the power system.
+The humanoid will then suddenly crash to the floor.
+Testing individual robot subsystems will not predict this problem, which only occurs when the robot wishes to move, think, and speak at the same time.

-Solution: Depending on which software you are running, which functionality you wish to support, and how your sensors and Thor are configured, you need to carefully analyze your solution's **ACTUAL** power budget.
-First, **measure** the actual power draw for your sensors in your specific configuration, and then design and build a suyitalbe power augmentation system and needed power converters.
-For example, for the Unitree G1 we add an extra battery to the robot, or we add buck regulators as needed.
+**Potential Solution**: use an inline **USB Voltage Current Power Tester Multimeter** to measure the actual power draw of your payload.
+If needed, change how you are powering your computers and sensors, such as by moving loads to other power buses or adding external batteries.

+**Example 2**: The robot performs flawlessly in an air conditioned lab, but falls over frequently when deployed in hot sunny environment.
+In this case, different joint are probably overheating, switching the system to damp mode, resulting in a fall and damage to the robot.

+**Potential Solution**: ensure that your software is monitoring the temperature and currents of all joints.
+If your software detects operation near the thermal limits, warn bystanders and perform a safe sink-to-floor action with audible and flashing light alarm.

+# HAZARD/DANGER: Robot Stability

 **CAUTION/NOTE: adding extra mass to the robot will affect your motion policies and the robot's stability and ability to navigate terrain.
 Solution: train custom motion policies for your robot in its final mass configuration.**

-We recommend a **USB Tester 4-28V 7A LCD USB A&C Voltage Current Power Tester Multimeter** so you can evaluate the average and peak power draw for all the different sensors.
-Here are some example values:

-**USB Bus A**
-USB-A Power for RPLidare S2 Laserscan - Operating Current: 40mA(5V power supply, in sleep); 400mA(5V power supply, working) USB-A Microphone and Speaker ADC and DAQ - time sensitive - no power specs public but < 0.5 A - might be a lot lower - need to measure
-USB-A Widefield Camera - cable way too long - normal video data rates - USB powered 5V Working Current: MAX 300mA

-**USB Bus B**
-USB-C from RealSense - cable generally too long and and ends in wrong plug - ~700 mA - USB 3.1 needed USB-A Data for Laserscan - 0 mA data only line - need to confirm USB-A Display power and cap data - length ok - assume 0.5A power draw due to back lighting - no idea - could be lower?

-Note that both of these buses are overloaded and out of spec, suggesting use of a powered USB hub.
-USB Bus A: 0.4 + 0.3 + 0.5 = 1.2A - which exceeds USB 3.0/3.1: 4.5W (5V @ 0.9A).
-USB Bus B: 0.7 + 0.5 = 1.2A - which exceeds USB 3.0/3.1: 4.5W (5V @ 0.9A).

 ## Display Unit ("Face")